 The International Oversight Committee (IOC) maintains a Restricted Regions List of locations worldwide that pose a heightened travel risk.
 No UT Austin student, faculty, or staff member can be required to travel to a location on the Restricted Regions List.
 In fact, students, faculty, and staff are not permitted to travel to locations on the Restricted Regions List unless an exception is granted by the IOC.
 This does not include personal/vacation travel that is unaffiliated with UT Austin.

-Locations on the Restricted Regions List are evaluated for their level of risk and assigned to a category from one to four.
-By searching the Restricted Regions List, you can discover which Restricted Regions Request form you should complete for your proposed travel.
+Locations on the Restricted Regions List are evaluated for their level of risk and assigned to a category of either "Extreme Risk" or "High Risk."
 If you still have questions after reading the risk category list, please email firstname.lastname@example.org.

 The Restricted Regions List is monitored regularly and may be updated by the IOC whenever specific conditions warrant.
 The list is reviewed on a monthly basis.
 Absence of a country from the Restricted Regions List does not indicate that a location is without travel risk.